 Where will the money go?

-The money we raise will pay for the manuals the dog owner has to complete before they get their jackets, it also pays for their custom made jacket with the mindDog logo on it and without the jacket the dog cannot work inside public spaces, it pays for the testing, the retesting and quite possibly another staff member who can carry out the administrating work.
-All these things add up and the more we can raise, the quicker applications can start rolling in again.
+The money we raise will pay for the manuals the dog owner has to complete before they get their jackets, it also pays for their custom made trainee vest with the mindDog logo on it and without the jacket the dog cannot work inside public spaces, it pays for the testing, the retesting, the accredited vest, the accredited winter coat, the ID tags and quite possibly another staff member who can carry out the administrating work.
+All these things add up and the more we can raise, the quicker applications can start rolling in and out.